75lb/stream-monitor/README.md

 <a name="module_stream-monitor"></a>
 ## stream-monitor
 This module extends the base [Stream class](https://nodejs.org/api/stream.html#stream_stream) with a `.monitor()` method.
-Invoke this method on a stream to print all activity to the console.
+Invoking this method on a stream with print all event activity to the console.

 **Example**
+This script:
 ```js
 var monitor = require("stream-monitor");
 var fs = require("fs");